JamesParsons/Interactive-Lab-Hub2/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+This is a wonderful, hysterical, and morbidly fatalistic idea for a clock.
+The entire premise is great, and would be useful if we could figure out how many days we had in advance.
+Might be useful just as a reminder to eat better and exercise.
+The proposals for the improvements seem aspirational.
+The idea of being able to click on future days to add a plan is cool.
+I am wondering how the controls would work without the addition of a mouse or scroll wheel.
+Does the social media connect to past days or future days or both?
+Since the idea is so dark, maybe when you made a bad plan (drinking, going to the county fair, interacting with inlaws) it could blink to warn you against such actions, or pre-add some penalty days.
+I wish it had a camera and computer vision and could follow you live and warn you off from unhealthy or bad decisions.
+Like Greek food.
+A great video, no narration needed.
+Continuing to set a high bar in both creativity and execution. -- James Parsons

 # Lab 2 Part 2

 Pull Interactive Lab Hub updates to your repo.